alialib/alia/docs/actions.md

 </dl>

-Actions that are defined this way can take parameters, and of course those parameters can be bound to signals using the `<<=` operator:
+Actions that are defined this way can have parameters, and of course those parameters can be bound to signals using the `<<=` operator:

 [source](actions.cpp ':include :fragment=lambda-action-demo')